Sex establishment licences

 The printed application form can be used to apply for a licence or to ask for a transfer or renewal.
 You should send a copy to the police within 7 days of making the application.

 You must also give public notice of the application by publishing an advertisement in a local newspaper.
 This must be published within 7 days of making the application.
-If the application relates to a premises, notice of the application must be displayed for 21 days on or near the premises where it can be easily read by the public.
+If the application relates to a premise, notice of the application must be displayed for 21 days on or near the premises where it can be easily read by the public.
 The notice, the form of which is set out by the council, must contain certain information.

 Licence holders may at any time apply to the authority for a variation of the terms, conditions or restrictions in their licence.